josephmate/josephmate.github.io/_posts/max-connections.md

 So I put together this article arguing from three directions:

-1. WhatsApp and Pheonix have already demonstrated this.
+1. WhatsApp and Pheonix have already demonstrated achieving millions of connections on a server.
 2. What's theorically possible based on the TCP/IP protocol
 3. A simple Java experiment anyone can run on their machine if there are still not convinced.

 Jump to the summary at the end if you want to skip the details.